-This Palm Springs Guide is for you if you saw the “City Guide: A Great Day in Palm Springs” video on Jumprope.
-And if you didn’t see it on Jumprope, well, check out the Jumprope app, with tons of great how-to videos for travel, cooking, beauty, and lots of other cool stuff.
-Here’s the video:
+This Palm Springs Guide is for you if you saw the “City Guide: A Great Day in Palm Springs” video featured on the Jumprope app:

 And here’s a quick overview of what we’re going to look at in a little more depth.
 Feel free to jump directly to a particular tour stop that piques your fancy.